Elle8888/social_network/lib/social_network_design.md

 -- EXAMPLE
 -- (file: spec/seeds_{table_name}.sql)

 -- Write your SQL seed here.

 -- First, you'd need to truncate the table - this is so our table is emptied between each test run, -- so we can start with a fresh state.
 -- (RESTART IDENTITY resets the primary key)

-TRUNCATE TABLE user_accounts RESTART IDENTITY; -- replace with your own table name.
+For posts
-TRUNCATE TABLE posts RESTART IDENTITY; -- replace with your own table name.
+TRUNCATE TABLE user_accounts, posts RESTART IDENTITY; -- replace with your own table name.

 -- Below this line there should only be `INSERT` statements.
 -- Replace these statements with your own seed data.